dwhiffing/fury/content/aar/nf/nf22_aj/body.md

 these extra defences for the amphibs.)

 A couple of hours later, when unloading is underway, my ESM crews start reporting jamming to the NE.
-Bomber raid inbound\!
+Bomber raid inbound!
 And most alarmingly, it's escorted by a large number of powerful fighters that outclass anything I've got.
 I try sending some of my Phantoms around in flanking attacks, hoping I can stay outside their radar arc, but it doesn't work,